MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 ## Which Command-line tool is right for you?

-When picking the right tool, it's useful to consider your past experience and current work environment.
+When picking the right tool, consider your past experience and current work environment.

-Azure CLI is similar to Bash scripting.
-If you work primarily with Linux systems, Azure CLI is going to feel more natural.
-Its commands are shorter and the syntax is similar to that of Bash scripting.
+Azure CLI syntax is similar to that of Bash scripting.
+If you work primarily with Linux systems, Azure CLI feels more natural.

 Azure PowerShell is a PowerShell module.
 If you work primarily with Windows systems, Azure PowerShell is a natural fit.
 Commands follow a verb-noun naming scheme and data is returned as objects.

-Choose the tool that uses your experience, and shorten your learning curve.
+Choose the tool that uses your experience, and shortens your learning curve.
 Take advantage of [Microsoft learning](https://docs.microsoft.com/learn/paths/manage-resources-in-azure) to become proficient at managing Azure at the command line.

 With that said, exercising a growth mindset will only improve your abilities.
 Use a different tool when it makes sense.